itenpn/WillowWeb/README.md

 - Give more information about the willow tree?
 What cool stuff can you find online?
 - Redesign the website.
 The font is the system default.
 There is no color!
 CSS anyone?
 - Having all this information on a single page is too much.
 Can we make different pages?
-- Create a navigation bar to link each of the pages.
+Create a navigation bar to link each of the pages.
 Can it fit the theme of the redesign?
+- At the bottom, users might want to see a wide variety of willow trees?
+Can you change a picture at the bottom to be a random tree every 30 seconds?